Scale your business with our modular plugins.

 syntaxhighlighter evolved - WordPress Syntax Highlighter Plugins

-If you prefer using an easy-to-use solution for displaying codes, check out SyntaxHighliter Evolved.
-SyntaxHighligher Evolved is an excellent tool optimized for Gutenberg editor and Classic Editor.
+If you prefer using an easy-to-use solution for displaying code, check out SyntaxHighlighter Evolved.
+SyntaxHighlighter Evolved is an excellent tool optimized for the Gutenberg editor and Classic Editor.
 It provides no technical configuration options.
 Once you have activated the tool, you can start displaying codes.

 This tool also supports 10+ coding languages.
-Some of the popular ones are HTML, PHP, Java, JavaScript, Python, SQL, XML, and so on.
+Some of the popular ones are HTML, PHP, Java, JavaScript, Python, SQL, and XML, among others.
 You will have total control over the code.
-You can change the languages as per your liking.
-On top of that, you also have the option to tweak the code displayed in the front end.
+You can change the languages according to your preference.
+Additionally, you have the option to tweak the code displayed in the front end.

 If you prefer, you can show numbers beside the line.
 Also, you can make URLs clickable with the plugin.
 If you are using the shortcode to display code with SyntaxHighlighter, there are extra parameters you can use.
 By using them, you can customize every inch of the code.
 It is one of the best tools to display code in WordPress.